101. Elementary French I. 3 cr.

 301W.
 French Conversation and Composition I. 3 cr.

 A course designed to expand oral and written fluency through extensive reading, discussion, and writing on a variety of topics.
 A systematic grammar review is an integral part of the course.
-Prerequisite: 202 or equivalent.
+Prerequisite: 202 or instructor's permission.
 Fall.

 302W.
 French Conversation and Composition II.
 3 cr.

-The sequel to French 301W with more emphasis on fluency in speaking and writing and idiomatic use of the language.
-Prerequisite: 301W or equivalent.
+The companion course to French 301W.
+Additional emphasis placed on fluency in speaking and writing and idiomatic use of the language.
+Prerequisite: 202 or instructor's permission (may be taken before MLFR 301) .
 Spring.

 370W.
 French Novel in Translation.
 3 cr.